 By Dr. Rick Morris

-Helen, a 65 year-old nurse with a mild history of low back pain was worried.
-She had always been very active, not only at work, but playing tennis and walking three miles twice per week.
+Helen, a 65-year-old nurse with a mild history of low back pain was worried.
+She had always been very active, not only at work but playing tennis and walking three miles twice per week.
 She prided herself on looking ten years younger than her age and believed her health was a testament to her lifestyle and positive attitude.

 But, in the last year or so, her legs began to ache.
 She massaged them and slowly began to modify her activities.
 She looked for the things in her life that must have “brought it on.”
-Eventually, numbness started showing up in her legs and feet.
+Eventually, the numbness started showing up in her legs and feet.

 Her doctor ordered an MRI and told her she had Spinal Stenosis.
 Despite her medical background, she didn’t really know what it was.
 The doctor explained that her spinal canal was getting smaller and compressed the nerves to her legs.
 He recommended physical therapy and possibly spinal injections, but they didn’t help much.
 Surgery was an option, but he advised against it.
 He said the risks didn’t outweigh the benefits.